hm-aemy/hm-aemy.github.io/_posts/2025-11-21-verilator-extension.md

 endmodule
 ```

-Combining this top module with the above provided counter we now know that, if we want to target the `counter_reg` this signal can be found int the counter module.
+Combining this top module with the above provided counter we now know that, if we want to target the `counter_reg` this signal can be found in the counter module.
 This module in turn is called by the controller module via the `cut` instance and indirectly from the `tb_counter` module via a variety of instances.
-Since we have different instances in the `tb_counter` we need to define which specific instance should be targeted.
-For this example we chose `uut1`, which leaves us with the following path to the target signal:
+Since we have different instances in the `tb_counter` we need to define which specific instance should be targeted, which will be the instance `uut1` for this example.
-`tb_counter->uut1->controller->cut->counter->counter_reg`

 To form the correct `-target` string from this signal path, we need to omit all intermediate module names except the top module and apply the format explained above.
 This will result in the following string for the `target` flag, which needs to be added to the configuration line:
 `tb_counter.uut1.cut.counter_reg`